StevenBlack/nhl-rs/readme.md

 great because of discrepancies in games played.
 Also some NHL games end up worth 3-points, and others just 2-points.
-With the league running at about .550 win percentage, I feel it makes more sense to rank teams in terms of *wins minus losses*.
+With the league running at about .550 win percentage, I feel it makes more sense to rank teams in terms of ***wins minus losses***.

 **What's wrong with win percentage?**

-Win percentage isn't universally available in NHL standings, and win percentage is never clear how many games separate two teams.
-With *wins minus losses*, the number of games separating teams is abundantly clear.
+Win percentage isn't universally available in NHL standings online, and win percentage is never clear how many games separate two teams.
+With ***wins minus losses***, the number of games separating teams is unambiguous.

 ## Quick start